Frequently Asked Questions (FAQs)

 An agency may not have a position to convert a Fellow for a variety of reasons (e.g., a change in the agency's mission, budget shortages, a re-organization, or staffing adjustments).
 The Fellow's Agency PMF Coordinator should be consulted on what options may exist at their agency as several agencies have different policies and procedures in this regard.
 The following general options may be available and are based on the assumption there is no performance, conduct, or suitability issues:

-- Assuming the Fellow will obtain a favorable certification from the agency Executive Resources Board (ERB), the agency may noncompetitively convert the Fellow into a term position (5 CFR 362.409(b)).
+- Assuming the Fellow will obtain a favorable certification from their agency's Executive Resources Board (ERB), the agency may noncompetitively convert the Fellow into a term position (5 CFR 362.409(b)).
 A term position may last up to 4 years (beyond the Fellow's 2-year fellowship).
 The agency may then noncompetitively convert the former Fellow into a permanent position within the competitive service at any time before the end of the term appointment within the agency as a whole (5 CFR 315.201(b)(1)(xv)).
 For example, if the PMF is converted to a term appointment in FEMA, he/she may be noncompetitively converted to a permanent position within FEMA or DHS.

-- Fellows can work with their Agency PMF Coordinators and other agency colleagues to find any potential opportunities for reassignment within their agency (during their fellowship and prior to obtaining a favorable ERB certification).
+- Fellows can work with their Agency PMF Coordinator(s) and other agency colleagues to find any potential opportunities for reassignment within their agency (during their fellowship and prior to obtaining a favorable ERB certification).
 NOTE: A PMF may only convert at the agency that conducted the ERB certification.

 - Fellows can also reach out to Agency PMF Coordinators in other agencies, as well as colleagues in other agencies, to find any potential opportunities for a transfer (during their fellowship and prior to obtaining a favorable ERB certification).

 - The Fellow's Agency PMF Coordinator can reach out to other Agency PMF Coordinators to see if they have positions that may be available to reappoint a Fellow, either through reassignment or transfer (which must take place by the end of the Fellow's 2-year fellowship and prior to any favorable ERB certification).
 A current list of Agency PMF Coordinators can be found here: https://apply.pmf.gov/coordinators.aspx.